tbgers/tbgclient-legacy/README.md

 # tbgclient
+*This tool has been sunset from the migration of the TBGs to SMF.
+It will not work with the current TBGs.*

 A TBG API wrapper for Python.

 The name comes from CubeyTheCube's [scratchclient](https://github.com/CubeyTheCube/scratchclient), which this package is inspired by.